pivotal/docs-tap/tap-gui/plugins/app-live-view-springboot.hbs.md

 The page includes the following capabilities for `viewing` configured environment properties:

-- The UI has search feature that enables the user to search for a property or values.
+- The UI has a search feature that enables the user to search for a property or values.
-- Each property has a search icon at the right corner which helps the user quickly see all the occurrences of a specific property key without manually typing in the search field.
-Clicking the search button trims down the page to that property name.
+- Each property has a search icon at the right corner which helps the user quickly see all the occurrences of a specific property key without manually typing in the search box.
+  Clicking the search button locates the property name.
-- The **Refresh Scope** on the top right corner of the page probes the application to refresh all the environment properties.
+- The **Refresh Scope** button on the top right corner of the page probes the application to refresh all the environment properties.

 The page also includes the following capabilities for `editing` configured environment properties:

-- The UI allows the user to edit environment properties and see the live changes on the application.
-These edits are temporary and will go away if the underlying pod gets restarted.
+- The UI allows the user to edit environment properties and see the live changes in the application.
+  These edits are temporary and go away if the underlying pod is restarted.
-- For each of the configured environment properties, the user can edit its value by clicking on **Override** button in the same row.
-After the value is saved, the user can view the message that the property has been overriden from the initial value.
-Also, the updated property is visible in the Applied Overrides section at the top of the page.
+- For each of the configured environment properties, the user can edit its value by clicking on the **Override** button in the same row.
+  After the value is saved, the user can view the message that the property was overridden from the initial value.
+The updated property is visible in the **Applied Overrides** section at the top of the page.
   The **Reset** button in the same row resets the environment property to the initial state.
 - The user can also edit or remove the overridden environment variables in the **Applied Overrides** section.
 - The **Applied Overrides** section also enables the user to add new environment properties to the application.

-> **Note:** The `management.endpoint.env.post.enabled=true` has to be set in the application config
+> **Note:** `management.endpoint.env.post.enabled=true` must be set in the application config
-> properties of the application and a corresponding, editable Environment has to be present in the
+> properties of the application and a corresponding, editable environment must be present in the
 > application.

 ![Environment Page in UI](images/environment-1.png)